spamhaus/spamassassin-dqs/README.md

 ## Plugin internals

-While we undoubtedly recognize Spamassassin's abilities at stopping spam with only minor tweakings to the default config, there are some key uses of our datasets that can be fully taken advantage of only by writing some special SA functions.
+While we undoubtedly recognize SpamAssassin's abilities at stopping spam with only minor tweakings to the default config, there are some key uses of our datasets that can be fully taken advantage of only by writing some special SA functions.
 This is why we decided to develop this special plugin that includes these functions:

  * `check_sh_helo`.
 This function checks the domain used in the HELO/EHLO string against DBL and ZRD.